Watching and sharing video content is one of the most common uses of the web,

 In the above snippet, you can find markup for all the volume related controls.
 We have a button that represents the volume icon depending on the state of the video’s volume, and a range input that controls the volume of the video.

-You’ll see that the volume ranges from 0 to 1, and each step in the input increases the volume by 0.1.
-It has been set this way to make it consistent with the video’s volume property which also ranges from 0 to 1 where 0 is the lowest volume, and 1 is the highest.
+As you can see, volume input ranges from 0 to 1, and each step in the input increases the volume by 0.01.
+It is set this way to make it consistent with the video’s volume property which also ranges from 0 to 1 where 0 is the lowest volume and 1 is the highest.

 Go ahead and select the button, icons and input in your